udexon/Homoiconism/Q22_OBOR_Scratch.md

 However, few seems to be worried about the side effects of creating too many programming languages, let alone have a solution to overcome them.
 Perhaps this is just accepted as a natural outcome of ageism in the industry -- the old programmers who are not able to learn new programming languages should be retired; the young programmers will just learn the new programming languages and try to cope.

+Against this back drop, MIT and Google have worked on Scratch and Blockly, visual block schemes to help children as well as adults to learn programming without using text.

 :: link to Phos; then compare visual block schemes Scratch Blockly etc. Emphasize Google MIT heavy weight but have limitations